Master of Education

 This research explored motivation in relation to goal orientation and motivational climate among elite wheelchair tennis players in Canada who were asked to recall their experiences from early development to the highest levels of competition.
 Semi-structured interviews were conducted with three Canadian wheelchair tennis players via Skype.
 Each represented Canada in international competition during their career.
 An ethnographic collective case study method was followed.
 All interviews were transcribed and analyzed by the researcher.
 Four themes emerged from the data, including involvement, process, impact/support of others and measures of success.
 Results were compared with existing research.
 Similarities and differences were discussed.
 Future direction of the research, limitations and implications for counselling and coaching were also presented.

 Zalmanowitz, Laurence M., "Motivation in Goal Orientation and Motivational Climate in Elite Wheelchair Tennis Players" (2012).
-University of Western Ontario - Electronic Thesis and Dissertation Repository.
+Electronic Thesis and Dissertation Repository.
 Paper 405.